HECM For Home Purchase Frequently Asked Questions

 - Counseling Certificate (original—signed and dated)

-- Legible copy of Social Security Card (security or medicare card)
+- Legible copy of Social Security Card or 1099 statement

 - Acceptable Photo ID Proof of Age—Drivers license or senior ID